melanielaporte/safehaven/README.md

 - *Future*: NFC linked to local resource guide

 ### **Why Fund *Me*?**
-1. **I’m building the tech**: The solar charger isn’t off-the-shelf—I’m designing it for extreme durability and low cost.
+1. **I’m building the tech**: The solar charger isn’t off-the-shelf, I’m designing it for extreme durability and low cost.
 2. **Proven track record**: See my open-source hardware work on [Moonrat](https://github.com/PubInv/moonrat) (portable incubator for water testing).
 3. **Community-driven**: Packs are co-designed with homeless women in Tulsa, Oklahoma and New York City.